OpenHardware-Initiative/OpenHardware-Initiative.github.io/Source code/DATA_MANAGEMENT_README.md

 2. **Add a new entry** by copying an existing object and updating its fields, or edit/remove existing entries as needed.
    - Each file contains an array of objects.
 Each object represents a person, event, or project.
    - Make sure to follow the structure of the existing objects (field names, types, etc.).
+   - You should add images to 'code/src/public/media' and link the database to them.

 3. **Save the file.**